2Latinos/nuntius/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+#### Is your feature request related to a problem?

 A clear and concise description of what the problem is, e.g. "I'm always frustrated when ..."

-**Describe the feature you'd like**
+#### Describe the feature you'd like

 A clear and concise description of what you want to happen after the new feature is implemented.

-**Describe alternatives you've considered**
+#### Describe alternatives you've considered

 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+#### Additional context

 Any other context about the feature request.